audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 ## Project Tags in Dependency-Track

+Tags appear in Dependency-Track under each project and help with filtering, dashboards, and portfolio access control.
+They are not currently used in our Dependency-Track architecture, however, they may be in the future when we potentially have SBOMs for multiple environments per project.
+They have been left in place for now should individual teams wish to use them for their own purposes.

 The upload step builds tags like:

 * `env:<ENV_NAME>` when `ENV_NAME` is set
 * Optional comma-separated `ADDITIONAL_TAGS` (e.g. `owner:team-app,service:tickets`)

-Tags appear in Dependency-Track under each project and help with filtering, dashboards, and portfolio access control.

 ## Parent Project Linking